Becoming a Homeowner

 What is expected of families waiting for their home?

-- Invest up to 300-450 hours of sweat equity (additional hours for adults 18 or older)
+- *Invest up to 300-450 hours of sweat equity (plus hours for additional adults, 18 or older, living in the home)

 - Complete all Home Buyer education requirements